pendashteh/lookfor/README.md

 # lookfor
-Now you can `lookfor chrom in ps -A`!
+Now you can `lookfor chrome in ps -A`!